 The theatrical retro vibe also extends to the Airbnb glamping in Joshua Tree.
 There are vintage airstreams, tent glamping, a light-filled short bus, toy trailers and oodles and oodles of desert views.

 If you are also interested in cabins, tiny houses and unusual architecture, then also navigate to these listing for Joshua Tree Cabins.

 Can you go Glamping in Joshua Tree National Park?

 Only if you bring it with you.
 There are no cabins, trailers or fancy tents for rent inside the National Park.
-They do have 500 campsites.
+They do have over 400 campsites.
 So you could pack a fancy tent or rent an RV for your Joshua tree trip.
 If you don’t want to do that, you’ll need to do your Joshua Tree glamping in Yucca Valley or the town of Joshua Tree.
 Both towns are very close to the park’s north entrance.

 3 Tips for Booking a Joshua Tree Glamping Rental

 1. Pay attention to the ratio of suggested guests to beds/bedrooms.
 The glamping listings below do indicated the # of guests and beds.
 However, many Airbnb listings (including some in this article) count bunk beds, sofa beds and hammocks as “beds”.
 This is fine for your seven year old, but maybe not for grandma.

 2. Joshua Tree summer temperatures are volcanic.
 If you are going during that time, check the listings for air conditioners, swamp coolers and cowboy pools (which are extra-large galvanized horse troughs).